Car Insurance Rate Increases with a Speeding Ticket in 2026

 Some states tie citations to points on a driver's license.
 Those points can impact how much insurance rates go up.

 Insurance companies can also set rates based on your driving record instead of license points.
-That means efforts to reduce points, like taking a defensive driving course, might not keep your insurance rates down.
+That means efforts to reduce points, such as taking a defensive driving course, might not keep your insurance rates down.

 Frequently asked questions

-How much does insurance go up after a speeding ticket?
+How much will insurance go up after a speeding ticket?

-One speeding ticket will increase your insurance rates by $38 per month, on average.
-However, the exact amount will vary based on your driving history, where you live and your insurance company's rules.
+One speeding ticket increases full coverage insurance rates by $50 per month, on average.
+However, the exact amount varies based on your driving history, where you live and your insurance company's rules.

 How can I bring my rates down after a ticket?